Ahmad Saba'a: Hapoel Ironi Kiryat Shmona

 On 16 May 2013, after 4 years with Netanya he moved to Hapoel Ironi Kiryat Shmona for a transfer fee of $120,000.
 Saba'a signed a two years contract with Kiryat Shmona.

 Hapoel Ra'anana

 After a terrible half season with Kiryat Shmona, in January 2014 Saba'a moved to Hapoel Ra'anana.
 One month later he asked to be released from the club.

 International career

-After reaching the highest levels of Israeli domestic football, Saba'a has said that his goal is to one day play for the Israeli national football team.
+After reaching the highest levels of Israeli domestic football, Saba'a has said that his goal is to one day play for the Israel national team.
 He has never featured for any national youth football teams.
 On 18 March 2012 after a lot of media coverage on the fact that he has yet been called for the national team, Saba'a was quoted that he will not play for the Palestine national side - "I won't play for Palestine because I'm an Israeli player".